roryemagee1/artmarket/README.md

 In order to complete an order in the system, you must logout and login as an Administrator.
 To do so, you may login as admin@email.com with the password 123456.

-After logging in, click on the Admin dropdown and select the Orders option.
+After logging in, click on the Admin dropdown in the navigation bar and select the "Orders" option.
 Then on the Order Page, find the order that you just put in and click the "Details" button.
 This will navigate you to the Order Page again, but now you will have the option to complete delivery.

 <span style="display:flex;">
    <img src="frontend/src/assets/11-order-list-screenshot.png" alt="Order List Page Screenshot"